jaguillette/python-web-scraping-workshop/book/intro.md

 To set up geckodriver, you'll need to download and decompress the appropriate version for your OS from the [geckodriver releases page](https://github.com/mozilla/geckodriver/releases).
 That will give you a `geckodriver` file, which needs to be in a location on your `PATH`.
 A simple way to do this is to run `printenv PATH` on Mac/Linux or `PATH` in a Windows terminal.
 That will give you a list of locations already on your `PATH`, so you can just move your `geckodriver` file to one of them.
 My `geckodriver` file is located at `/usr/local/bin/`, for reference.

+### M1 ARM Architecture / Mac OS Catalina

+M1 Macs still have some issues with Python.
+If you run into issues with the Jupyter kernel around `psutil`, such as `import psutil - mach-o file, but is an incompatible architecture (have 'x86_64', need 'arm64e'` or similar, this is due to the `psutil` wheels not being compatible with ARM, which is the architecture the newer Mac M1 processors use.
+You can confirm this is the issue by running the python CLI and importing `psutil`, which will fail: `python3`, `import psutil`.
+Hopefully [this PR fix](https://github.com/giampaolo/psutil/issues/1954) will be merged for `psutil` soon.
+Until then, you can fix this issue by uninstalling and reinstalling `psutil`, and building from scratch instead:
+- `poetry shell`
+- `pip3 uninstall psutil`
+- `pip install --no-binary :all: psutil`
+Now try `poetry run jupyter lab` and navigating to a notebook file - hopefully your kernel will not crash.

+Mac users may also need to overcome a security issue with `geckodriver`.
+After adding `geckodriver` to your path, right click the executable and choose "Open".
+This will open a security dialog which allows you to trust `geckodriver` manually.
+If you don't do this, you may not be able to use it in your notebook as that trust dialog will not appear when `geckodriver` is first called by a script.

 ## Using these materials

 With the repository downloaded, you'll find all of the files used in the workshop in the `book` directory, which is also what powers this site.
 You don't need to run anything for the first section on the Chrome Scraper extension, but starting with the section on `requests`, you'll want to run the corresponding Python notebook on your own system.
 They are numbered in the order that we'll use them in the workshop.